-Applicants must register in OJP's Grants Management System (GMS) prior to submitting an application for this funding opportunity.
-Registration is required for all applicants, even those previously registered in GMS.
+Applicants must register in the OJP Grants Management System (GMS) prior to submitting an application under this solicitation.
+All applicants must register, even those that previously registered in GMS.
 Select the "Apply Online" button associated with the solicitation title.
-(See "How to Apply," page 25.)
-All registrations and applications are due by 5:00 p.m. eastern time on March 31, 2016.
+All registrations and applications are due by 5:00 p.m. eastern time on March 15, 2017.